 - How has the private sector been innovative?…”

 — Sen. The Hon.
 Paula Gopee-Scoon, Minister of Trade and Industry.
 Feature Address at opening ceremony of Trade and Investment Convention 2018.
 4 July 2018

 The above is a recent policy statement from the Ministry of Trade and Industry with regards to the long-in-gestation exercise of economic diversification.
-Two important questions are asked, as the onus for diversification was always on the shoulders of the private sector within the realm of an enabling environment put in place by the government.
-For the music industry, these questions are ripe for picking as the answers to the respective questions could be “not much in a big way,” and “one attempt at major innovation in steelpan was met with a State lawsuit, so simply ‘not very’.”
+Two important questions were asked, as the onus for diversification was always on the shoulders of the private sector within the realm of an enabling environment put in place by the government.
+For the music industry, these questions are ripe for picking as the answers to the respective questions could be 1) “not much in a big way,” and 2) “one attempt at major innovation in steelpan was met with a State lawsuit, so simply ‘not very.’”

-This soul-searching has to be done to come to grips with the repeated attempts since the 1990s via official State policy initiatives implemented by the various State Owned Enterprises (SOEs) to move the industry of music to an innovative and exportable one with GDP output above the single digit mark.
+This soul-searching has to be done to come to grips with the repeated attempts since the 1990s via official State policy initiatives implemented by the various State Owned Enterprises (SOEs), to move the industry of music to an innovative and exportable one with contribution to real GDP percentage above the single digit mark.
 But the hard and fast problem is that Strategic Plans, even with input from stakeholders, become stymied and ultimately redundant with change of government, poor implementation, and obdurate non-sharing of plans to make a case for State-led diversification.
-(The lament by the PM in 2017 of the SOEs “underperforming” does not inspire confidence in this business model, and we don’t even have to talk about Caroni (1975) Ltd, Iscott or Petrotrin refinery!)
+(The lament by the PM in 2017 of the SOEs “under-performing” does not inspire confidence in this business model, and we don’t even have to talk about Caroni (1975) Ltd, Iscott or Petrotrin refinery!)

 The current Trade and Industry minister, Sen. The Hon.
 Paula Gopee-Scoon, in her budget debate presentation in the Senate on 25 October 2017 said the following: